MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 Replacing permissions can also reduce the risk of exposing sensitive data or compromising security and thus improve the user experience and trust.
 If your app is using a highly privileged permission, such as Directory.ReadWrite.All, you should consider if a less-privileged permission, such as User.ReadWrite.All, would be sufficient for your app’s functionality.

+> [!NOTE]
+> When you modify an app's requested permissions for static consent, the customer will need to reconsent.
+The act of reconsenting revokes all previously granted permissions and grant consent to the new ones.
+> When you modify an app's requested permissions for dynamic consent, the previously granted permissions aren't revoked.
+The customer has to revoke the permissions manually.

 To replace a permission, you need to remove the unnecessary permission and add the alternative one.
-The steps are like the ones described in the remove permissions and add permissions sections of this article.
+The steps are like the ones described in the remove permissions and add permissions sections of this article:

 - Remove the unnecessary permissions and revoke them in either way described in the [remove permissions](#remove-an-unused-permission) section.
 - Add the new permission in either way described in the [add permissions](#add-permissions-to-an-application) section.